-On my travels in Iceland I visit all the farm churches I encounter - and to visit some of them I travel for long distances.
-There are several historical churches in Eyjafjörður fjord in North-Iceland, the longest fjord in Iceland.
+On my travels in Iceland I visit all the farm churches I encounter - and to visit some of them I travel long distances.
+There are several historic churches in Eyjafjörður fjord in North-Iceland, the longest fjord in Iceland.

 The present church was built in 1905 by the farmer, Magnús Sigurðsson, and belonged to him.
 He cut its window panes himself, but a head-carpenter, Ásmundur Bjarnason, drew the church.
 It is the biggest church in Iceland built by an individual.

-Ancient church relics from Grund are now kept at the National Museum of Iceland, a chalice from the 15th century and an exquisite chair from before year 1550, from when Þórunn Jónsdóttir was the mistress at Grund.
+Ancient church relics from Grund are now kept at the National Museum of Iceland, a chalice from the 15th century and an exquisite chair from before the year 1550, from when Þórunn Jónsdóttir was the mistress at Grund.
 She was the daughter of Jón Arason, who was the last Catholic bishop at Hólar in Hjaltadalur, beheaded in 1550 at Skálholt.

 I took the photo above of the chair of Þórunn on one of my visits to the National Museum of Iceland in Reykjavík.
 It is carved in birch and is the property of the National Museum of Denmark.

-One can walk up the stairs and open a door to the balcony of the church and from there you have great view of this lovely church.
+One can walk up the stairs and open a door to the balcony of the church and from there you have a great overview of this lovely church.
 And don't forget to sign the guest-book :) Last time I visited Grundarkirkja church it was closed - maybe too many people were visiting it?

 Grund used to be one of the most prominent manors of Eyjafjörður and here lived Chieftain Sighvatur Sturluson, who got killed in Örlygsstaðabardagi battle in 1238, the biggest Viking battle in Iceland.
-He was the brother of the well known Chieftain Snorri Sturluson, who has been called the most influential Icelander ever.
-Later on Sighvatur's son, Þórður kakali, lived for a while at Grund.
+He was the brother of the well-known Chieftain Snorri Sturluson, who has been called the most influential Icelander ever.
+Later on, Sighvatur's son, Þórður kakali, lived for a while at Grund.

-In the innermost part of Eyjafjörður you will find Saurbæjarkirkja turf church, which is one of the few turf churches left in Iceland and the biggest one of the original turf churches.
+In the innermost part of Eyjafjörður, you will find Saurbæjarkirkja turf church, which is one of the few turf churches left in Iceland and the biggest one of the original turf churches.
 It was erected in 1858.

-I have dedicated a special travel blog to Saurbæjarkirkja turf church, as these few remaining turf churches in Iceland are to me pure gems.
-There is only a handful left of these beautiful turf churches in Iceland, but in the olden days all the churches in Iceland were made of turf.
+I have dedicated a special travel-blog to Saurbæjarkirkja turf church, as these few remaining turf churches in Iceland are to me pure gems.
+There is only a handful left of these beautiful turf churches in Iceland, but in the olden days, all the churches in Iceland were made of turf.

-Möðruvallakirkja church is one of two churches by the same name in this area, this one is called Möðruvallakirkja in Eyjafjörður and the other one is called Möðruvallakirkja in Hörgárdalur valley, north of Akureyri.
+Möðruvallakirkja church is one of two churches with the same name in this area, this one is called Möðruvallakirkja in Eyjafjörður and the other one is called Möðruvallakirkja in Hörgárdalur valley, north of Akureyri.

 The current church at Möðruvellir in Eyjafjörður was built in 1847 and consecrated in 1848.
 It has got no tower but a big wooden cross.
 The most precious relic in Möðruvallakirkja church is an altarpiece (triptych) from Nottingham, England, made of alabaster, donated to the church in 1484.
-It is a true masterpiece and I was actually surprised to see such an old altarpiece being still in the church and not at our National Museum.
+It is a true masterpiece and I was actually surprised to see such an old altarpiece still in the church and not at our National Museum.

 Catholic churches at Möðruvellir were dedicated to St. Martin.